JSCRIPT300-Spring2016/Final_Project/README.md

 **I strongly recommend you keep your project simple**.
 There is a lot to do here, and any complexity will blow up the amount of time and effort required to complete it.
 Remember to build the simplest thing possible to achieve the task your application is meant to accomplish and avoid feature creep.
 You can always iterate on what you've built *after* you've completed the minimum viable product.

 *include your proposal in this README after this line:*

+I want to make a series of chat rooms and users, then have some conversations and maybe a trivia / guessing game in the chat room.
+Some example routes:

+-you can goto site/rooms/seattle and that would be the seattle room -you can goto site/users/sam and that would be a private chat with sam (i think) or profile. something for me to think about more